ElsevierSoftwareX/SOFTX-D-21-00134/docs/source/index.rst

 **************************************
 emipy is a package for processing data of pollutant releases and pollutant transfers.
 It's main target is to enable a fast output of individual data set requests and to provide visualisation options.
 The data are provided by the European Environment Agency.
+TestXYZ

 .. toctree::
     :caption: Something foo bar: